A Sound Correction

 Miss Featherstone took the floor.

-She adjusted her spectacles, laid down her notes, and announced, “I hereby submit that the peal of the bells, except in the case of Sunday service or national emergency, be formally muffled with felt hoods.”
+She adjusted her spectacles, laid down her notes, and announced, “I hereby submit that the peal of the bells, except in the case of Sunday service or national emergency, be formally muffled with felt padding.”

 There was a collective groan of exasperation.